Joseph O. Prewitt Díaz: South Asia

 He represented the American Red Cross as a member of the team of 20 experts that drafted the Inter-Agency Standing Committee IASC Mental Health and Psychosocial Support International Guidelines.
 This effort earned Prewitt Díaz a Special Achievement Reward in recognition of the extraordinary results achieved through intensive problem solving, innovation and creativity.
 He was also awarded the Tiffany Award (the highest award given by the American Red Cross to an employee or volunteer).

 Honors and awards

 Prewitt Díaz has been recognized for his outstanding achievements and contributions to the education and well-being marginalized children and youth by two Pennsylvania governors.
 He received the Pennsylvania Heritage Award from Governor Robert P. Casey in 1990, and the Latino Pride Award from Governor Tom Ridge in 1999.
 In 1996, he was presented the Adjunct Faculty Award while teaching Psychology at Alvernia College in Reading, PA PAGovernor Ella Grasso of Connecticut had honored him with an appointment as a trustee to the Regional Community Colleges on June 28, 1977.
+He is also recipient of the 2008 APA International Humanitarian Award, Volunteer of the Year Lancaster Chapter 1992, Tiffany Award (First Tier) 2006, Special Achievement Award.